Sheila Anderson-Masse - Grade 9 Advisor; French Teacher, Middle School & High School

 He returned to TWS in 2005 to pursue his love of teaching and give back to the school that helped him to fall in love with learning.

-Lynn McMurray - Music & Choir Teacher, Lower School & High School
+Lynn Featherstone - Music & Choir Teacher, Lower School & High School

 Lynn was raised in Cambridge, Ontario, where she started piano lessons at age 6, beginning a life-long pursuit in musicianship – as a choral singer, soloist and conductor.
 At the University of Toronto she completed both her Bachelor of Music in Music Education in Voice Studies and her Masters in Music Education.
 Lynn is an alto with the Elmer Iseler Singers, a 20-voice fully professional choral ensemble that performs across North America, and for over a decade Lynn has been an alto soloist at Fairlawn Avenue United Church.
 Lynn was formerly Associate Conductor for the Bach Children’s Chorus, under conductor Linda Beaupré, as well as a music teacher at Crescent School in North Toronto.

-Jonathan Snow - Eurythmy, Movement, Circus Teacher, Lower School & High School (On Sabbatical)
+Jonathan Snow - Eurythmy, Movement; Lower School & High School

 Jonathan is an alumnus of Toronto Waldorf School.
 He pursued eurythmy internationally, completing both artistic and pedagogical training in Stuttgart, Germany, obtaining the eurythmy teacher Bachelor of Arts in The Hague, Netherlands and participating in workshops in the USA.
-He is a certified Bothmer gymnast and Spacial Dynamics® Level I associate.
-As well as teaching in Waldorf schools, he has given eurythmy workshops for adults in both Germany and Canada.
+He is a certified Bothmer® gymnast, Spacial Dynamics® Level II therapist and Level III instructor.
+He has been a guest instructor in schools and adult training centres around the world.
 He continually explores various movement arts, from dancing to martial arts.

 He also has a multidisciplinary Bachelor’s degree at the Université de Moncton, specializing in Philosophy, Arts and Social Sciences.